Global Ecology Group

 Ming

-Ming Yan, Master student
+Ming Yan, Master student (Now in the industry)

 Ming earned her B.S. in Information and Computational Science from Nanjing University of Information and Science Technology in July 2013.
 She was interested in applied meteorology and global ecology.
 Ming earned her M.S. in June 2016.